r4gus/SoftwareEngineering/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+Boost is only necessary if you want to run the tests.

 [Download boost](https://www.boost.org/users/download/) from their website and unpack it.
 ```Bash
 unzip boost_1_73_0.zip